Andrej Babiš: Early political career

-In 2011, Babiš founded his party, ANO 2011, "to fight corruption and other ills in the country's political system".
+In 2011, Babiš founded his party, ANO, "to fight corruption and other ills in the country's political system."
 The party contested the legislative elections in October 2013 and emerged as the second largest party, with 47 seats (of 200) in the Chamber of Deputies.
 The American political consulting firm, Penn Schoen Berland, was credited with the party's successful result.

 In the subsequent coalition government, formed of the Social Democrats, ANO, and the Christian Democrats, Babiš served as the Minister of Finance.
 During his tenure in this role, Babiš introduced controversial policies such as electronic registration of sales, known as EET, proposed reverse charging of value-added tax, and VAT control statement for companies.
-His critics claimed he was tightening regulations on small and medium-sized enterprises and sole proprietorship while turning a blind eye to big corporations, to the benefit of his own Agrofert holding.
-During this time he stated many times that he would like to be the next Prime Minister if ANO 2011 led the government.
+His critics claimed he was tightening regulations on small and medium-sized enterprises and sole proprietorships while turning a blind eye to big corporations, to the benefit of his own Agrofert holding.
+During this time, he stated many times that he would like to be the next prime minister if ANO led the government.

 In May 2015, after the government's decision to extend reduced taxation of biofuels (a segment of the fuel market controlled significantly by companies in the Agrofert portfolio), the opposition initiated a vote of no confidence against the cabinet.
-On 26 May 2015 while speaking to the Chamber of Deputies, Babiš said that he was forced to enter politics because of "corrupted opposition" (referring to the ODS) that "created him".
+On 26 May 2015, while speaking to the Chamber of Deputies, Babiš said that he was forced to enter politics because of "corrupted opposition" (referring to the ODS) that "created him".
 In November 2016, Babiš criticized alleged links among CEFC China Energy, the Czech Social Democratic Party, and Czech Prime Minister Bohuslav Sobotka, saying that CEFC's focus on private Czech companies "brings no yield to the Czech Republic."

 European migrant crisis

-In September 2015, deputy prime minister Babiš called for NATO intervention against human trafficking in the Mediterranean.
-After talks on the migrant crisis with NATO Secretary General Jens Stoltenberg, Babiš said that "NATO is not interested in refugees, although Turkey, a NATO member, is their entrance gate to Europe and smugglers operate on Turkish territory".
+In September 2015, Deputy Prime Minister Babiš called for NATO intervention against human trafficking in the Mediterranean.
+After talks on the migrant crisis with NATO Secretary General Jens Stoltenberg, Babiš said that "NATO is not interested in refugees, although Turkey, a NATO member, is their entrance gate to Europe and smugglers operate on Turkish territory."

 Babiš rejected the European Union's refugee quotas, saying: "I will not accept refugee quotas [for the Czech Republic]. ...
 We must react to the needs and fears of the citizens of our country.
 We must guarantee the security of Czech citizens.
 Even if we are punished by sanctions."
 After the 2016 Berlin truck attack, he said that "unfortunately...
 [Angela Merkel's "open-door" migration] policy is responsible for this dreadful act.
 It was she who let migrants enter Germany and the whole of Europe in uncontrolled waves, without papers, therefore without knowing who they really are."